Dimterion/P9-front-end-dashboard/README.md

 # Project 9 - Front-end Dashboard

 This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.
+Application can be found [here](https://github.com/Dimterion/Sports-coaching-app-frontend)

 ## 1. General information